Married Filing Separately? Does it Make Sense for my Spouse and I?

 There are also numerous penalties associated with choosing married filing separately.

-- You cannot take several credits including: Earned Income Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education credits or deductions.
+- You cannot take several credits including: Earned Income Tax Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education tax credits and deductions.

 - The Saver’s Credit and Child Tax Credit are reduced by half.

 - You and your spouse must either both itemize or take the standard deduction.

 So with all these penalties, why would someone choose to file as MFS?
 Here are some reasons my clients have given:

 - I no longer live with my spouse and I don’t want to file taxes together.

 - My spouse owes back taxes, child support, or has other liens that would prevent us from receiving a refund.

-- My spouse wants to itemize and I don’t.
+- My spouse wants to itemize taxes and I don’t.

 Let’s analyze each separately: